WORK · THE ARTIFACTS exhibits below use fictional company data

 provenance: 14 claims, 14 sourced

-this spread is one of eight. every route gets one, including the dead ones.
+this spread is one of eight. every play gets one, including the rejected ones.

 05 / READ ONE FOR REAL